Ihsahn: Formation of Emperor and Peccatum

 Later in 1991 Haugen and Tveitan formed Emperor.
 Emperor had a much more refined black metal sound which showcased Tveitan's developing keyboard skills, a distinct feature that would appear in many of his later releases.
 The band at this time received a lot of support and encouragement from black metal pioneer Euronymous, and after several demos, the Emperor EP was released in 1993 to much acclaim.

 During this time, bandmates Bård Eithun (also known as Faust) and Haugen were imprisoned; Eithun for murder and Haugen for arson.
 Tveitan retreated to a property owned by his family to compose much of what would later become Anthems to the Welkin at Dusk, which was recorded after Haugen's parole.

 In 1995 the cult album Blood Must be Shed, by Zyklon-B was released featuring members of Emperor and Satyricon.
 Tveitan played synth on the album.
 In 1998 Tveitan and his wife Heidi Solberg Tveitan—who at the time used the stage name Ihriel—formed the experimental band Peccatum.
 Tveitan offered his iconic synth sound as well as clean and black vocals to the project.
 Peccatum would eventually becoming his main project until its termination on 4 March 2006.

 In 1999 Emperor released IX Equilibrium, Tveitan's third studio album with the group.
 Two years later, in 2001, Peccatum released their second studio album, Amor Fati.
 In the same year, Emperor released their fourth and final studio album, Prometheus: The Discipline of Fire & Demise.
-'Prometheus' was entirely composed by Tveitan and featured more complex orchestration than previous works; though significantly less synthesizers than before.
+'Prometheus' was entirely composed by Tveitan and featured more complex orchestration than previous works; though significantly fewer synthesizers than before.
 It was at this time that Emperor mutually decided to dissolve, leaving Tveitan and his bandmates with more time to focus on their various side projects.

 2004 saw the release of Peccatum's third and final studio album, Lost in Reverie, with an EP titled The Moribund People following the year after.
 On 30 September 2005, Emperor made a surprise return at Scream magazine's 15-year anniversary party at Rockefeller Music Hall in Oslo.
 The show was kept top secret, only known by a handful of people.
 The band played three songs.
 This was to announce the reuniting of the band for a few shows around Europe and America in 2006, namely at Wacken and Inferno Festival.